fluid-project/fluid-couch-config/README.md

 ## Notes

-Uses the official CouchDB Node library, [Nano](https://github.com/apache/couchdb-nano).
+* Uses the official CouchDB Node library, [Nano](https://github.com/apache/couchdb-nano).

+* Includes a behaviour-based grade (`fluid.couchConfig.retryingBehaviour`) to implement retrying functionality, which is useful when running initial configuration in distributed environments such as containerization

 ## Usage